U.S. to Relax Travel Restrictions for Vaccinated Visitors Soon

 To learn more about the new travel system, including the proposed date and new requirements, keep on reading.

-What is the U.S. travel ban?
+What was the U.S. travel ban?

 Under the current travel ban, foreign citizens who were previously in one of 33 countries cannot enter the United States.
 These include 26 member countries of the Schengen Area in Europe, as well as China, Iran, the United Kingdom, Ireland, Brazil, South Africa, and India.